 - Secret Keeper: In addition to observing everything to come with the Gazing Eye, he is tasked with keeping a mysterious "X Super" chest safe and to make sure it's never opened.

 - Seven Deadly Sins: Just like the Master's other apprentices, his name is derived from the Latin name of one of the deadly sins.
 "Luxu" is short for luxuria: lust.
 It seems to be from a largely Buddhist sense (attachment to life), as his role is to do whatever it takes to live through the Keyblade War so the Master of Masters will know the events to come.

 - Sixth Ranger Traitor: As with the Master of Masters' other apprentices, he was one of the potential traitors who led to the Keyblade war.
 There's even a scene in Unchained where he summons his Keyblade when Ava questions if the traitor is him.
 Given the events that follows, it seems more like Luxu simply explained his role to keep out of things and be The Watcher, which Ava wasn't particularly happy about given how much she wanted to save people.

-- The Watcher: His assigned mission is to basically watch from the sidelines with the Gazing Eye in his Keyblade so his Master will know the events in the future that'll unfold. (as seen in his cameo at the beginning of 0.2, where he watches the aftermath of the Keyblade War from afar).
+- The Watcher: His assigned mission is to have the Gazing Eye in his Keyblade observe so his Master will know the events in the future that'll unfold.
+The existence of the Book of Prophecies is proof of his success, having been written by the Master upon receiving said visions.

 Voiced by: Yume Miyamoto (Japanese), Isabela Moner (English)